MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/backgrounding/ios-backgrounding-techniques/updating-an-application-in-the-background.md

 ms.date: 03/18/2017
 ---

-# Updating an Application in the Background
+# Updating a Xamarin.iOS App in the Background

 Background refresh is the process of waking an application that is suspended or not running, and updating it with new content. iOS provides three options for refreshing content in the background: